danx-uoft/Social-Media-and-Fake-News-in-the-2016-Election_reproduction-project/README.md

 # Intro
 In the context of 2016 U.S. presidential election, Allcott and Gentzkow (2017) surveyed 1200 respondents.
 They found that fake news was disproportionally in favor of Donald Trump.
+To begin with, this paper conducted some exploratory data analysis with the post-election survey and lends support to the authors' claim that the sample is skewed towards young, highly educated, Caucasian women.
+The survey questions of can be broken down into three sections, 1) How do respodents get informed?
+2) Voting behavior; 3) How do respondents interact with social media?
+4) A battery of fourteen fake news questions.

 # Data